 “Small Cowper Madonna” by Raphael

-Raphael’s career falls into three phases, his early years in Umbria, then a period of about four years (1504–1508) absorbing the artistic traditions of Florence, followed by his triumphant twelve years in Rome, working for two Popes and their associates.
+Raphael’s career falls into three phases, his early years in Umbria, then four years (1504–1508) absorbing Florence’s artistic traditions, followed by his successful twelve years in Rome, working for two Popes and their associates.

 Christ Child in Art